dennisego1999/fetch-em-all/README.md

 - **PokemonClient** — extends `HttpClient`, provides the PokéAPI base URL
 - **PokemonRepository** — fetches Pokémon-specific data, owns the endpoints.
 The only place that changes if an endpoint changes
 - **PokemonDTO** — validates and maps the raw API response, acts as the boundary of trust between the API and the app
-- **PokemonService** — does repository calls and applies business logic.
-Never fetches directly
+- **PokemonService** — consumes the repository and applies business logic

 ## Requirements